wp-plugins/dday/readme.txt

 * 2 = activated with jQuery required.
 Bettter if your theme or one of your extensions uses already jQuery

 == Changelog==
+= 0.4.3 =

+* Modified some method of injection of data in the database.
+Some slashes may appears, please delete them.

 = 0.4.2 =

 * Added an another script of nice tooltip : better when jQuery is already used by your theme or by one of your extensions